yvoinov/php8.x-deepbind-on-off-patch/README.md

 This flag, the use of which is strongly discouraged in principle, prevents the forwarding of LD_PRELOAD interpositions to loaded modules.
 Which leads to an immediate segfault in case of preloading an allocator other than the system one.

-The original idea was taken from here https://github.com/php/php-src/issues/10670, but the diff file is difficult to use.
+The original idea was taken from [here](https://github.com/php/php-src/issues/10670), but the diff file is difficult to use.
 For this reason, it was converted to a patch format suitable for use on all PHP 8.x subversions.

 Unfortunately, there  is no easy way to solve the RTLD_DEEPBIND flag problem other than rebuilding the patched PHP from source and using it instead of the versions from the repositories.